 (440) 244-1853 (Lorain)

 (866) 213-1188 (Toll Free)

 Executive Director: Virginia Beckman

-Our mission is to provide a comprehensive range of family-focused services for Lorain County residents who have experienced domestic violence.
+Our mission is to provide a comprehensive range of family-focused services for Lorain County victims of domestic violence.
 Such services provide the tools to maximize their opportunity to survive, obtain physical and mental well-being and independence, and minimize the trauma involved in coping with family violence.
-We endeavor to be a part of collaborative community efforts to provide a responsive system of care for survivors while also raising awareness.
+We endeavor to be a part of collaborative community efforts to provide a responsive system of care for victims while also raising awareness.

 Program Director: Cassandra Shella

-The mission of Lutheran Metropolitan Ministry is to promote shalom (peace, well-being) and justice (right relationships) through a Christian ministry of service and advocacy with those who are oppressed, forgotten, and hurting.
-LMM’s Adult Support & Advocacy programs, including Volunteer Guardianship Program of Lorain County, Services to Adult Care Homes, and Adult Guardianship Services, serve and advocate with vulnerable adults who are mental and/or physical impaired, alone, displaced, exploited, or otherwise neglected.
+The Mission of Lutheran Metropolitan Ministry is to promote shalom (peace, well-being) and justice (right relationships) through a Christian ministry of service and advocacy with those who are oppressed, forgotten, and hurting.
+LMM’s Adult Support & Advocacy programs – Volunteer Guardianship Program of Lorain County, Services to Adult Care Homes, and Adult Guardianship Services – serve and advocate with vulnerable adults who are mental and/or physical impaired, alone, displaced, exploited or otherwise neglected.